antonw-88/GICSP/study-topics.md

 ## BOOKS & CHEATSHEETS
 - "Practical Industrial Cyber Security: ICS, Industry 4.0 & IIoT" by Charles J. Brooks & Philip A. Craig, Jr.
-Intended as a study guide for the GICSP exam, this book has a seemingly great reputation among ICS Security professionals.
+Intended as a study guide for the GICSP exam.
+Contains 25 practice questions per chapter.
+Has a seemingly great reputation among ICS Security professionals.
 - [SANS Cheat Sheet PDFs.](https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets).
 One frequent GIAC test taker(Hacks4Pancakes) noted: "_Keep those handy SANS cheat sheets for tools, commands, and operating systems they give you in the class, and bring them to the test!_"

 ## NIST PUBLICATIONS